 7. Kodak UV Filter

-When we come across a renowned camera brand that has dipped its toes into the filter arena, we know it’s worth checking out.
-The KODAK UV filter certainly has the attributes needed to be a good filter.
-It has an 18-layer nano-coating to protect against water, dirt, and surface scratches.
-The filter is also made from premium German SCHOTT glass, for improved light transmission and reduced ghosting and flaring.
+When we come across a renowned camera brand in the filter arena, we know it’s worth checking out.
+The Kodak UV Filter certainly has plenty of great features.
+It has an 18-layer nano-coating to protect against water, dirt, and scratches.
+The filter is also made from premium German Schott glass for improved light transmission and reduced ghosting and flare.

-The frame of the filter is made from lightweight aluminum with a very low profile, ideal for wide-angle type lenses.
-The Kodak filter provides 99% light transference and UV protection, with no light falloff in the corners and minimal surface reflections.
-There is also an internal thread for stacking up multiple filters when needed.
+The filter frame is made from lightweight aluminum with a very low profile, which is ideal for wide-angle lenses.
+The Kodak filter provides 99% light transference and UV protection with no light falloff in the corners and minimal surface reflections.
+There is also an internal thread for stacking multiple filters.

-Neewer isn’t exactly the group we first think of when it comes to lens filters.
-The company supply a wide range of camera accessories from lights to tripods, so we thought it would be interesting to check out how their UV filters perform.
+Neewer isn’t exactly the group most folks think of when it comes to lens filters.
+But the company supplies a wide range of camera accessories from beginner tripods to continuous lights, so I thought it would be interesting to check out how this Neewer MRC UV Filter performs.

 9. Tiffen UV Filter

 This is a well-priced option for beginner photographers.
-It won’t sacrifice quality too much for an affordable filter option.
+The quality is pretty good, too!

-Tiffen offers surprising quality in exchange for a low asking price.
-This is a basic UV filter made in the USA, offering protection against dirt and scratches and comes in a variety of sizes.
-It has a low profile to fit on wide-angle lenses and performs a basic job of UV light filtering.
+Tiffen offers surprisingly good-quality filters for a low price, and this basic Tiffen UV Filter is no exception.
+It offers protection against dirt and scratches and comes in a variety of sizes.
+It also has a low profile so you can use it on wide-angle lenses, and it does a solid job of filtering out UV light.

-The filter is quite good at reducing haze with no noticeable degradation of light transfer.
-Some people have reported this filter producing lots of ghosting in lowlight conditions and even a reduction in sharpness.
-However, we didn’t experience any of these factors, but the overall results were basic when compared to the higher-priced models.
+Some people have reported lots of ghosting in certain conditions and even a reduction in sharpness.
+I haven’t experienced any of these problems, but the overall results aren’t quite as impressive compared to higher-priced models.

-If you only need a UV filter to act as a front lens protector on kit-level lenses, then this Tiffen model is a possible option.
+However, if you’re a beginner and you only need a UV filter to act as a lens protector, then this Tiffen model is a reasonable option.

-Below are a few points to bear in mind when whittling down your own shortlist of the best UV filters.
+Here are a few points to bear in mind when determining the perfect UV filter:

-Slim profile filters work the best for wide-angle lenses.
-It’s also worth noting if a UV filter has an internal thread for stacking up extra filters on top.
+Slim profile filters work best for wide-angle lenses.
+It’s also worth noting if a UV filter has a thread for stacking other filters on top.

-As most UV filters double up as lens protectors, they should ideally have a solid metal construction and multilayer coatings.
-The higher the light transference abilities the better, ideally as near to a hundred percent as possible.
-How well the filter copes with flaring and ghosting is a factor, as well as its ability to reduce vignetting or light falloff in the corners.
-When in doubt on these points, always consult the manufacturer’s website
+As most UV filters double as lens protectors, they should ideally have a solid metal construction and high-quality coatings.
+The higher the light transference abilities, the better.
+How well the filter copes with flare and ghosting is also important, as is the filter’s tendency to produce vignetting in the corners of the frame.

-Some people shy away from fitting a UV filter as they never want to degrade the light traveling through an expensive lens.
-This point may be true with the cheapest of the cheap budget version UV filters.
-However, the best UV filters available can improve image quality in the right circumstances, along with providing essential lens protection.
+Some people shy away from UV filters as they never want to degrade the light traveling through their expensive lenses.
+But while image degradation can be a problem with the cheapest UV filters, the best options can improve image quality in certain cases and provide essential lens protection.

-One thing to bear in mind is that the best quality UV filter can always be removed from a lens.
-If you have a UV filter at hand for each of your lenses, at least you have the option of using them when required and they may just save your lens from a nasty knock or two!
+One thing to bear in mind is that a UV filter can always be removed from your lens.
+If you have a UV filter for each of your lenses, you at least have the option of using them – and they may just save your lens from serious damage!